Durham Neighborhood Bike Routes - Your Input Needed!

 What Are the Routes and How Were They Selected?

-- Arnette Avenue/Hermitage Court to connect West Chapel Hill Street and University Drive
+- Arnette Avenue/Jackson Street/Buchanan Avenue/Shepherd Street to connect West Chapel Hill Street and Hermitage Court

-- East Forest Hills Boulevard/West Enterprise Street to connect University Drive and the American Tobacco Trail
+- Hermitage Court/Hermitage Court Drive/East Forest Hills Boulevard/West Enterprise Street to connect Arnette Avenue and the American Tobacco Trail

-- Glendale Avenue to connect the Duke Park Trail and West Corporation Street
+- Glendale Avenue to connect the Duke Park Connector Trail and West Corporation Street

-- Otis Street/Formosa Avenue/Concord Street/Brant Street to connect the American Tobacco Trail and North Carolina Central University
+- Otis Street/Formosa Avenue/Concord Street to connect the American Tobacco Trail and North Carolina Central University at Fayetteville Street

-- Southgate Street/Maple Street/Ashe Street to connect Spruce Street and Driver Street
+- Spruce Street/Southgate Street/Maple Street/Ashe Street to connect Juniper Street and Driver Street

-- Taylor Street to connect Elizabeth Street and Maple Street
+- Belt Street/Taylor Street to connect Liberty Street and Maple Street

 - Watts Street to connect Main Street and West Club Boulevard